kchousos/BSc-Thesis/chapters/02-background.md

 #### Success Stories

-*Heartbleed* (CVE-2014-0160) [@heartbleed; @heartbleed-cve] arose from a buffer over-read^[<https://xkcd.com/1354/>] in the TLS implementation of the OpenSSL library [@theopensslproject2025], introduced on 1st of February 2012 and unnoticed until 1st of April 2014.
+*Heartbleed* (CVE-2014-0160) [@heartbleed; @heartbleed-cve] arose from a buffer over-read^[<https://xkcd.com/1354/> provides a concise illustration.] in the TLS implementation of the OpenSSL library [@theopensslproject2025], introduced on 1st of February 2012 and unnoticed until 1st of April 2014.
 Later analysis showed that a simple fuzz campaign exercising the TLS heartbeat extension would have revealed the defect almost immediately [@wheeler2014].

 Likewise, the *Shellshock* (or *Bashdoor*) family of bugs in GNU Bash [@bash] enabled arbitrary command execution on many UNIX systems.
 While the initial flaw was fixed promptly, subsequent bug variants were discovered by Google's Michał Zalewski using his own fuzzer---the now ubiquitous AFL fuzzer  [@afl]---in late 2014 [@saarinen2014].